django/channels/docs/tutorial/part_2.rst

     $ docker run --rm -p 6379:6379 redis:7

-We need to install channels_redis so that Channels knows how to interface with Redis.
+We need to install channels-redis so that Channels knows how to interface with Redis.
 Run the following command:

 .. code-block:: sh

-    $ python3 -m pip install channels_redis
+    $ python3 -m pip install channels-redis

 Before we can use a channel layer, we must configure it.
 Edit the ``mysite/settings.py`` file and add a ``CHANNEL_LAYERS`` setting to the bottom.